-Handheld Press was set up by Kate Macdonald — a literary historian, editor, scholarly critic, university lecturer in British literature and cultural history and reviewer.
+Handheld Press was set up by Kate Macdonald — a literary historian, editor, book reviewer, and university lecturer in British literature and cultural history.

 In her research and teaching career she spent many years looking for marvellous stories, teaching them and writing about them.
 As an editor she spent fifteen years helping other writers tell their stories, from archaeology, history, clinical practice and building conservation.
 With Handheld Press she’s still selling stories: commissioning, nurturing, curating, editing and publishing stories by other people (and one or two that she herself may have been involved with), turning them into wonderful books.
 Anything to do with words, project management, multitasking and communication are her business.

 David Marsh is in charge of Handheld’s backroom numbers.
 Forecasts, spreadsheet wrangling, costings, logic patrol, reining in unwarranted enthusiasms and playing devil’s advocate are his responsibilities.
-He is a mathematician and statistician, and takes a great many photographs.
+He is a mathematician and statistician (Bristol and Sheffield Hallam), and takes a great many photographs.
 He writes occasionally about Bridget Riley and fractals on Tumblr.

 Handheld Press books are designed by Nadja Guggi of Messrs Dash + Dare.